tommccoy1/tommccoy1.github.io/_pages/pubs.md

 # 2022
 <p style="margin-left: 40px; text-indent: -40px;">
 Paul Smolensky, <b>R. Thomas McCoy</b>, Roland Fernandez, Matthew Goldrick, and Jianfeng Gao.
-Neurocompositional computing: From the Central Paradox of Cognition to a new generation of AI systems.
-To appear in <em>AI Magazine</em>.
+Neurocompositional computing: From the Central Paradox of Cognition to a new generation of AI systems. <em>AI Magazine</em>.
 </p>

 # 2021